moj-analytical-services/splink/docs/dev_guides/debug_modes.md

-## Understanding and debugging Splink execution and
+## Understanding and debugging Splink's computations

 Splink contains tooling to help developers understand the underlying computations, how caching and pipelining is working, and debug problems.